 There are plenty of further opportunities to explore the history of Lynchburg and the surrounding area.
 Destinations include the Legacy Museum of African American History, the Monacan Ancestral Museum and Liberty University's Jerry Falwell Museum.

 From 1906 through 1912, Lynchburg fielded a Minor League team named the Shoemakers.
 This moniker was a nod to Lynchburg's Craddock Terry Shoe Company, which was founded in 1888 and grew to be the fifth-largest shoe company in the world.
 The Craddock Terry Hotel, and its onsite Shoemakers American Grille, operate out of a former shoe company building.

 Fifth and Federal Station, whose name is its address, is located in a renovated gas station.
 The establishment specializes in bourbon and barbecue, and regularly hosts live music.

 The Texas Inn, commonly known as the T-Room, has two Lynchburg locations.
 This 24-hour diner is the home of the Cheesy Western.

-The Minor League team closest to the Hillcats are their Low-A East leaguemates the Salem Red Sox, located approximately 65 miles to the west.
+The Minor League team closest to the Hillcats are the Salem Red Sox, also members of the Carolina League, located approximately 65 miles to the west.
 Virginia's three other Minor League teams are all located on the eastern side of the state: the Fredericksburg Nationals, Richmond Flying Squirrels and Norfolk Tides.
 The Hillcats could also be incorporated into a road trip itinerary incorporating North Carolina ballclubs such as the Winston-Salem Dash, Greensboro Grasshoppers, Durham Bulls and Carolina Mudcats.
 If you're heading in that direction from Lynchburg, consider incorporating summer-collegiate Appalachian League teams such as the Pulaski River Turtles and Danville Otterbots.